Skip to content

 REDIS_PORT : 6379 # Redis port number

-REDIS_DATABASE: 5 # Redis database number (Suggestion: To avoid conflicts with other applications, do not use the default database 0)
+REDIS_DATABASE: 5 # Redis database number (recommended: to avoid conflicts with other applications, do not use the default database 0)

-REDIS_PASSWORD: '' # Redis password (Leave blank if no password)
+REDIS_PASSWORD: '' # Redis password (leave empty if no password)

-REDIS_USE_TLS : false # Redis TLS support (true / false)
+REDIS_USE_TLS : false # Redis connection TLS support (true / false)

 3.4 Modify Docker Stack Configuration

-Find the Docker Stack Configuration docker-stack.yaml and delete the MySQL and Redis related parts (comment them out).
+Locate the Docker Stack Configuration docker-stack.yaml and delete the MySQL and Redis related parts (you can comment them out).

 3.5 Restart DataFlux Func